m-kru/hbs/user-manual/examples.typ

 It barely presents some primary features of HBS.
 If you want to discover full capabilities of HBS, then run `hbs doc` command.
 The command lists all HBS API public symbols.
-To get more information on a given symbol, run `hbs run <symbol>` command.
+To get more information on a given symbol, run `'hbs run <symbol>'` command.

 == Single file simulation